Understanding Form I-864, the Affidavit of Support

 • Abused or battered spouses or children who self-petition for green cards under the Violence Against Women Act (VAWA)

-While these individuals are not required to submit a sponsor’s Affidavit of Support, they may still need to provide a self-affidavit of support form in support their immigration application.
+Self-petitioning widows or widowers with approved I-360 petitions are exempt under the affidavit of support requirements.
+Minor children of US citizens who will automatically become derivative citizens upon entry into the US as permanent residents are also outside the affidavit of support rules.
+While these individuals are not required to submit a sponsor’s Affidavit of Support, they may still need to provide a self-affidavit of support form in support of their immigration application.
 These exemptions recognize the unique circumstances of these groups and provide alternative pathways to secure their immigration status.

 The Duration of the Affidavit of Support Requirements and Special Considerations

-The affidavit of support responsibility continues until the immigrant becomes a U.S. citizen, can be credited with 40 quarters of work, departs the U.S. permanently, or passes away.
-The affidavit remains active even if, for example, a petitioner filed it on behalf of a spouse and divorces the spouse prior to that individual having worked for ten years of becoming a US citizen.
+The affidavit of support responsibility continues until the immigrant acquires citizenship, can be credited with 40 quarters of work, departs the U.S. permanently, or passes away.
+The affidavit remains active even if, for example, a petitioner filed for a spouse but later divorces the spouse before that sponsored individual worked for forty quarters or became a U.S. citizen.

 Navigating the Process with Expertise in Citizenship and Immigration Services